n., plural: decomposers

 The primary function of the decomposers is to carry out the disintegration or decomposition process of the dead organisms.

 Ecological cleansers and balance providers

-Decomposers are the ecological cleansers that disintegrate the dead, plants as well as animals.
-By decomposing the dead, decomposers also help to create a biosphere for the new life.
+Decomposers are ecological cleansers that disintegrate the dead, plants as well as animals.
+By decomposing the dead, decomposers also help to create a biosphere for new life.
 Thus, decomposers play a crucial role in creating a balance in the ecosystem.

 Recycling of nutrients

-Decomposers disintegrate the dead matter into basic components like carbon, oxygen, nitrogen, phosphorus, etc., thus, make these primary essential elements available in the environment to be taken up by the plants, thus, recycling the nutrients. they can be absorbed by the producers (e.g. plants and algae) of the food cycle.
+Decomposers disintegrate the dead matter into basic components like carbon, oxygen, nitrogen, phosphorus, etc., thus, making these primary essential elements available in the environment to be taken up by the plants, thus, recycling the nutrients. they can be absorbed by the producers (e.g. plants and algae) of the food cycle.
 Decomposers provide the essential nutrients that are required for the survival of ‘producers’ in the food chain.
 Though decomposer occupies the lowermost position in the food web, they are the most critical component of the food web.
 To understand how decomposers interact in their ecosystem in terms of the food chain and food web, refer to Figure 1 and the video below.

 Types of decomposers

 Basically, there are four types of decomposers, namely fungi, insects, earthworms, and bacteria.